Water-Melon/Melon/docs/book/en/multiprocess.md

 At the beginning of Melon's development, it was necessary to support the multi-process model, which was mainly due to Nginx and previous user-mode network program development experience.
 Therefore, multiprocessing in Melon also continues the asynchronous event pattern similar to Nginx.

 Let's use Melon to complete a multi-process example.
-Although this example is simple, users will find that in fact Melon does not interfere or even is based on the user's great freedom of play.
+Although this example is simple, users will find that in fact Melon does not interfere or even gives to the user great freedom of development.